Tommyphung1/Creating-Movie-Recommendation-Systems/README.md

 | KnnBaseline | .8883 | **.8753**  |
 | SVD         | .8833 | **.8780**  |

-There was a slight difference between the Baseline version and the SVD model.
-KnnBaseline perform slightly better and was used for this project.
+There was a **slight difference** between the Baseline version and the SVD model. **KnnBaseline** perform slightly better and was used for this project.

 ## User Example 1 Recommendation
 Example of the model working to provide recommendation based on the user given.
-Both of the graphs are from the model's prediction with the watched movies removed.
+Both of the recommendations are from the model's prediction with the watched movies removed.
-Id is still used for readabilty.

 | Weighted Ranks Sum  | Average Ratings Movies |   |
 |---------|-------------------|---|